-The Basque people are an ancient culture, pre-dating the Roman Empire and yet historians still have many questions about their origins, as well as their language Euskera.
-About's Guide to Geography provides a good overview of the region and Europe's oldest surviving ethnic group in the article, Basque Country, A Geographic and Anthropologic Enigma.
+The Basque people, the oldest surviving ethnic group in Europe, are an ancient culture, pre-dating the Roman Empire and yet historians still have many questions about their origins, as well as their language Euskera.

 History of the Cuisine